 IT'S QUICK AND EASY TO SWITCH SUPPLIER WITH A SMART METER

-With one of the new second generation smart meters, you should be able to switch energy suppliers without any interruption to your energy readings, bill payments or gas and electricity supply.
+In fact, with a second-generation smart meter, you should be able to switch energy supplier without any interruption to your energy readings or bill payments.

 So what’s the story on switching?